A combinatorial approach to the structure of locally inverse semigroups: Preliminaries

 \section{Preliminaries}

 For concepts and notations left undefined in this paper, the reader should consult \cite{howie}.
 In this paper, $S$ and $\leq$ will always denote a regular semigroup and its \emph{natural partial order}, respectively.
+Recall that, $s\leq t$ for $s,t\in S$ \iff\ there exist idempotents $e,f\in E(S)$ such that $s=te=ft$.
 Let $(s]_\leq$ and $[s)_\leq$ denote respectively the principal ideal and the principal filter generated by $s\in S$ for the natural partial order.
 Note that $E(S)$ is an ideal with respect to the natural partial order.

 As usual, $\Rc$, $\Lc$, $\Hc$, $\Dc$ and $\Jc$ denote the five \emph{Green's relations} on $S$, and $\Kcc_s$ denotes the $\Kc$-class of $s\in S$ for $\Kc\in\{\Rc,\Lc,\Hc,\Dc,\Jc\}$.
 Let $\ler$ be the quasiorder defined by